namanrajpal/slack-cline/SYSTEM_ARCHITECTURE.md

   * HTTPS (PAT/token).
   * SSH (key-based).

-Cline Core is responsible for:

-* Authenticating to Git.
-* Cloning/fetching repos as needed.
+The Execution Engine (via `git clone`) is responsible for cloning repos to workspace directories.

 ---